 Court Record

-The unlawful detainer action filed July 3, 2024 in the Orange County Superior Court, Central Justice Center — its procedural history, the March 27, 2025 Under Submission Ruling, and the post-judgment cashier’s check tendered under protest.
+The unlawful detainer action filed July 3, 2024 in the Orange County Superior Court, Central Justice Center — its procedural history through the January 27, 2025 trial and the March 27, 2025 Under Submission Ruling, post-judgment cashier’s checks tendered under protest, the April 24, 2026 acquisition of the parallel Harman filings, and the April 29, 2026 sworn declaration preserving the trial record.

 This section documents the proceedings in Orange County Superior Court Case No. 30-2024-01410991-CL-UD-CJC.
-It presents the case caption, the filing sequence, the trial court’s March 27, 2025 Minute Order in its operative language, the exhibits admitted and excluded by the Court, and the post-judgment payment tendered by the plaintiffs under protest.
+It presents the case caption, the filing sequence, the trial court’s March 27, 2025 Minute Order in its operative language, the exhibits admitted and excluded by the Court, the sworn preservation of the January 27, 2025 trial record, and the post-judgment payments tendered by the defendants under protest.

 The unlawful detainer was an expedited summary proceeding decided without full discovery or evidentiary record.
-The primary documents identified throughout this case file were not placed fully before the court in the procedural posture that allows for thorough examination of broker conduct, account designations, contract fraud, and related questions.
+The primary documents identified throughout this case file were not placed fully before the court in the procedural posture that allows for thorough examination of broker conduct, account designations, contract questions, and related matters.

 Case caption